Skip to main content

 Following our announcement on Wednesday 26 October 2022 that we will be moving to three-weekly waste collections in 2025 we have prepared some answers to the frequently asked questions we’ve been asked.

-Why was I not made aware of the Waste and Recycling consultation? / Why was the consultation only published online?
+Why was I not made aware of the waste and recycling consultation? / Why was the consultation only published online?

 Why were the results of the consultation not published?

 The results on the consultation were published on our website ahead of the Extraordinary, Overview and Scrutiny meeting on Wednesday 28 September 2022.
 They were also included in the minutes of the same meeting.
-The results can be found here.

 They were further published as part of papers for our Extraordinary Cabinet meeting on Tuesday 25 October 2022.